SU Planning Resources

 Troop Travel & Money Earning Activities

-The Service Unit Coordinator – HR is responsible for reviewing and approving, at the Service Unit level, all Troop Travel requests and requests for Money Earning Activities.TRAVEL
+The Service Unit Program Lead is responsible for reviewing and approving, at the Service Unit level, all Troop Travel requests and requests for Money Earning Activities.

 Money Earning Activities

 A brand is only as strong as the symbols that represent it.
 To establish a unified Girl Scouts voice, we’ll now use an optimized and streamlined set of marks developed by GSUSA.
 Please reference this Guide for Usage of Girl Scout Marks when using these logos.
 These logos are primarily intended for flyers and internal service unit communications.
-If you have need to incorporate these on merchandise (patches, shirts, ect.) or external facing collateral assets please reach out to us at marcom@girlscoutsoc.org for assistance in navigating GSUSA licensing requirements.
+If you need to incorporate these on merchandise (patches, shirts, ect.) or external facing collateral assets please reach out to us at marcom@girlscoutsoc.org for assistance in navigating GSUSA licensing requirements.

 GSOC Lockup Color (RGB .png)